qbead/qbeadWebsite/content/book/stroboscope.md

 of the correct period?

 <figure><video src="/images/strob_half.mp4" controls></video><figcaption>The stick figure illuminated with continuous light and with rapidly flashing light at a period equal to one-half of the period of the rotating stick.
 Why does the image double up?</figcaption></figure>

+## Stroboscopic illusions on camera

+This effect can also be observed when the frame rate of a camera syncs up with a repetitive motion being recorded.
+You can see in the video below, that the blades of a flying helicopter can look motionless even though they are actually rapidly spinning.
+The educational channel of Captain Disillusion goes into further detail, [explaining the phenomenon](https://www.youtube.com/watch?v=mPHsRcI5LLQ).

+<figure><video src="/images/strob_heli.mp4" controls></video><figcaption>The shutter of the camera syncs up with the motion of the blades, creating an illusion of motionless blades.
+This particular occurrence happened at a soccer stadium in Esbjerg, but you can find many more examples online.</figcaption></figure>